My Inspiration for this page is Pat's Desk on Pat Conroy's site, though I am certain mine will be nothing like his.

 I took Brett's photo, turned it black and white, adjusted it to look better than this guy's version, and used Sketch Guru to make it look like a sketch.

-On his website and Facebook, I posted my art and told his friends and customers the story of the theft, adding that I had made a better print print from the original photo, which only took me 20 minutes, and that I would send it to anyone who wanted it, free of charge, postage paid, and signed by the Jumpmaster.
+I posted my "art" on his website and Facebook, telling his friends and customers the story of the theft and adding that I had made a better drawing from the original photo, which only took me 20 minutes and that I would send it to anyone who wanted it, free of charge, postage paid, and signed by the Jumpmaster.

 He removed it from his site, and I've watermarked my stuff since.

 Sketch Guru is no longer available.
-I did the photo on the right with Photoshop Elements.
+I did this from another Brett Niles Photograph with Photoshop Elements.
 I loaded the image, cropped it, adjusted the brightness and contrast, layered it, crosshatched it, blended with opacity, and flattened the layers.
 Tada!
-A Sketch!
+Art!

 I am reluctant to post this.
 I'm not looking for sympathy or prayers, though good and positive conversations are welcome.
 This post is to let you know what's up with me.